pebblecode/pebblecode.github.io/_posts/2015-08-14-solving-big-data-for-humans.md

 Meanwhile, Virtual Reality may be largely seen as an entertainment medium, but it has the potential to transform complex, abstract content into vivid, immersive and easily consumable experiences.
-Virtual worlds can make the best use of - as neuroscientist Beau Cronin describes it - *“the quotidian spatiotemporal genius of the human brain”*.
+Virtual worlds can make the best use of - as neuroscientist Beau Cronin describes it:

+> “The quotidian spatiotemporal genius of the human brain”

 In other words, there’s nothing more natural for us humans than inhabiting a 4-Dimensional world.
 In this way, VR could turn out to be a brilliant medium for data visualisation, helping us to interpret large amounts of data more intuitively and efficiently.

 It’s early days, but companies are already starting to explore this space.
 Last year, an investment bank launched a VR app, [StockCity](https://www.fidelitylabs.com/content/stockcity-oculus-rift), for customers to explore their